 3. Contain 100% and not exceed 150% of the claimed amount of astaxanthin esters in krill oil.

-5. Contain less than 0.1 ppm of inorganic arsenic (GOED 2019 limit for inorganic arsenic).
-However, inorganic arsenic will only be checked when a product is found to contain more than 10 mcg total arsenic per daily serving (EPA limit for total arsenic).
+5. Contain less than 0.1 ppm of inorganic arsenic (GOED 2022 limit for inorganic arsenic).
+However, inorganic arsenic will only be checked when a product is found to contain more than 10 mcg total arsenic per daily serving (based on EPA limit and state of New Jersey limit in 1 liter of water).

-6. Have a peroxide value (PV) of no more than 5 meq/kg, an p-anisidine value (pAV) of no more than 20 for fish oil and 25 for krill oil and a TOTOX value of no more than 26 (calculated as (2 x PV) + pAV) (GOED 2019).
+6. Unflavored fish and algal oil products: Have a peroxide value (PV) of no more than 5 meq/kg, a p-anisidine value (pAV) of no more than 20 and a TOTOX value of no more than 26 (calculated as (2 x PV) + pAV) (GOED 2022).

-* Passing scores allow for specific margins of technical error associated with each analysis.
+* Passing scores allow for specific margins of technical error associated with each analysis and up to 20% variation for natural products.
 ConsumerLab.com reserves the right to disqualify a product at any time from passing its testing if it considers such product to display unacceptable variation in quality, present a safety risk, or to provide misleading or inaccurate information in its labeling.

 Back to review